Exceptional dentistry in a spa-like environment since 1985..

 Experience Comprehensive Dental Care at Red Rock Dental

 Don’t let toothache pain control your life when effective relief is available.
-Dr. McCaffrey and Dr. Booker combine advanced training with a patient-centered approach, ensuring you receive gentle, effective treatment tailored to your specific needs.
-Our Spanish-speaking staff provides accessible care for Las Vegas families, while our commitment to pricing transparency means you’ll understand your treatment options and costs upfront.
+Dr. McCaffrey and Dr. Booker combine advanced training with a patient-centered approach, ensuring you receive gentle, effective care for your dental pain.
+Their commitment to conservative techniques means we identify the true cause of your discomfort and treat it precisely — without recommending unnecessary procedures.
+Our Summerlin team is ready to help Las Vegas patients get back to eating, sleeping, and living without pain.
+Contact our office to schedule your appointment today.

 Meet The Team